 Early Retiree Coverage

 Should an employee retiree prior to Medicare eligible age (currently age 65), you may remain on the College Health Insurance Plan by paying 100% of the premium costs if you have met the minimum service requirement of 10 years and are at least 60 years of age.
 Upon becoming eligible for Medicare, you can then participate in Hope College’s Retiree Health Insurance plan according to the terms described in “Retiree Coverage”.

 Faculty and staff who retire from Hope College with at least ten years of continuous service at the time of their retirement are eligible to participate in one of Hope College’s Retiree Health Insurance plans.
 The participant will be billed monthly for their share of the premium due based on eligibility guidelines.
-Details on eligibility and premium sharing can be found at the following link: https://hope.edu/admin/hr/benefits/health.html.
+Details on eligibility and premium sharing can be found on the retiree benefits page.
 Hope College will have the right to cancel insurance coverage if payment is more than 60 days delinquent.